-The Comprehensive Plan is organized into three documents.
+The Comprehensive Plan is organized into three volumes.

-- 1: The Plan Policy is considered the main body of the Plan and has been adopted by City Council.
-It includes three sections. - " The first section communicates the Vision and Values that were identified during the two-and-a-half-year community engagement process.
+- Volume 1 is considered the main body of the Plan and will be adopted by City Council.
+It includes three sections. - " The first section communicates the Vision and Values that were identified during two-and-a-half-year community engagement process.
 It then lays out the Equitable Growth Framework and 10 community-driven goals. - " The second section outlines the elements of a Complete Community and introduces 10 Place Types that set aspirational direction for how development will contribute to placemaking and a variety of places will work together to create communities across the City of Charlotte moving forward. - " The third section provides the Policy Framework organized by the 10 goals.
-Each goal includes a set of measurable objectives, big policy ideas, and supporting policies, projects, and programs. - " The Plan Policy concludes with a Glossary of Terms and Acknowledgments. - 2: The Implementation Strategy includes the initial Implementation Strategy to accompany the Comprehensive Plan.
+Each goal includes a set of measurable objectives, big policy ideas, and supporting policies, projects, and programs. - Volume 2 includes the initial Implementation Strategy to accompany the Comprehensive Plan.
 It provides strategies and tools recommended for plan implementation.
-This includes actions for the policies, projects, and programs; strategies for integration with other Plans; a framework for Community Area Plans and mapping; guidance for the Unified Development Ordinance, recommendations for Capital Improvement Projects, and how to track our progress. - 3: The Manuals and Metrics provide more detail and background on the Equitable Growth Framework's metrics and methodology, as well as more detailed guidance for the aspirational aspects of the ten Place Types.
-The Place Types Manual also provides guidance for Place Type Mapping and a community process for reviewing recommended Place Type designations.
+This includes actions for the policies, projects, and programs; strategies for integration with other Plans; a framework for Community Area Plans and mapping; guidance for the Unified Development Ordinance, recommendations for Capital Improvement Projects, and how to track our progress. - Volume 3 is a set of appendices providing more detail and background on the Equitable Growth Framework's metrics and methodology, as well as more detailed guidance for the aspirational aspects of the ten Place Types.
+The Place Types appendix also provides guidance for Place Type Mapping and a community process for reviewing recommended Place Type designations.
+Volume 3 concludes with a Glossary of Terms and Acknowledgments.